HGLabor/papiergabel/README.md

 # papiergabel

-Papier is german for Paper
+Papier is german for Paper.
-Gabel is german for Fork
+Gabel is german for Fork.

 yea thats why its called papiergabel